The Power of the Courts to Support (or Not) the Arbitral Process

 Topics Include:

-• Reform of the UK Arbitration Act and its implications for court powers and arbitral autonomy.
+• The English Arbitration Act reform: Implications for court powers and arbitral independence.

 Speakers: